fishjam-dev/fishjam-docs/docs/getting_started/installation.md

 **Important**: cookie does not provide any cryptographic security.
 Its only purpose is to prevent a node from connecting to a cluster with which it is not intended to communicate.
-* `JF_DIST_NODES` - space-separated list of other Jellyfishes to connect to.<br/>
-Defaults to `""`.<br/>
-Example: `JF_DIST_NODES="jellyfish1@127.0.0.1 jellyfish2@127.0.0.1"`.<br/>
-This list can also include ourselves so that you can pass the same value to every Jellyfish.
-Note: Jellyfish connection to other Jellyfish is transitive meaning that when you connect to one Jellyfish you also connect to all other Jellyfishes this one was connected to.
 * `JF_DIST_MIN_PORT`- minimal port used by Jellyfish when forming a cluster (connecting to other Jellyfishes).<br/>
 Defaults to `9000` when running with Docker.<br/>